Tax The Rich

 Nigel Farage makes momentous announcement about his political future

 Scott: For years, Nigel Farage has been the Teflon man of British politics.
 Corruption allegations that would have brought down your run-of-the-mill Tory or Labour politician bounce off Farage without obvious harm.
-And in part this is for the reasons that Hannah Arendt put forth in her study The Origins of Totalitarianism (1951): voters who support fascist or similar authoritarian political movements are heavily motivated by hate targeting groups they see as “other,” dream of a glorious past that never actually existed, and have a very cynical view of modern democratic politics.
+And in part this is for the reasons that Hannah Arendt put forth in her study The Origins of Totalitarianism (1951): voters who support fascist or similar authoritarian political movements are heavily motivated by hate targeting groups they see as “other,” dreams of a glorious past that never actually existed, and have a very cynical view of modern democratic politics.
 They’re sure (without any evidence) that the moderate politicians who govern them are all extremely corrupt and motivated by personal greed and avarice.
-Hence allegations their own political leaders are corrupt are viewed as a matter of indifference, or even, as Arendt notes, as a sign of how clever they are, understanding how to milk the system.
+Hence allegations that their own political leaders are corrupt are viewed as a matter of indifference, or even, as Arendt notes, as a sign of how clever they are, understanding how to milk the system.

 Nigel Farage said: “I thought about it hard, and I’ve decided today, I will resign as a member of parliament for Clacton-on-Sea, thereby forcing a by-election”.